1 Bg 4-1972: Transcendental Knowledge

 > protect things already in his possession.
 He does his duty

-> to the best of his ability and leaves everything to Krsna.
+> to his best ability and leaves everything to Krsna.

 > Such an unattached person is always free from the resultant